 - Recoil Boost: Black Mage uses his Hadoken to propel the party's ship.

-- Recurring Extra: Onion Kid, the little kid whose new family is constantly killed.
+- Onion Kid, the little kid whose new family is constantly killed.
 Except he's far more than that.

-- A better example would be the Real Light Warriors, a party who is supposed to be the actual destined Light Warriors but Missed the Call due to the main characters having taken the position while they were busy Level Grinding.
+- The Real Light Warriors, a party who is supposed to be the actual destined Light Warriors but Missed the Call due to the main characters having taken the position while they were busy Level Grinding.
 Every so often we see them just a few steps behind the protagonists or having their lives made miserable due to their actions.

 - Retcon: No, Thief's ninja outfit has always been black.
 Why would it be red?
 He's always imagined himself as classing into a black-clad ninja, not a red one.
 What do you mean "It was red when he first appeared in it"?
 Bah.
 You're as crazy and confused as Black Mage.